ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 - _Motivation:_ Solve some of the problems with full absorption costing.
 - Problem 1: Death Spiral (effective)
-- Problem 2: Incentive to overproduce (helps, but doesn't solve)
+- Problem 2: Incentive to overproduce (effective,  if we correctly separate fixed and variable costs).

 ### Variable costing overview: